microsoft/ReactorPlanning/docs/peparing-your-session.md

 - Simplifying the content is OK
   - If you're not sure if something is too advanced for the audience, it probably is
   - Err on the side or reinforcing knowledge than confusing the viewer

+## Tell the world!!

+Imagine throwing a party and having nobody show up!
+We've asked you to present because you're an expert and people want to listen to you.
+As such, you can help bring people to your stream by tweeting or posting the Meetup link provided.
+When you're about to go live don't forget to tweet/post the link to the stream.